Pupil Premium Statement –

-The school will work with disadvantaged families to identify if there are any requirements to provide support with technology to ensure all disadvantaged pupils can access digital education platforms.
+In the event of any pupils being required to access remote learning, the school will continue to provide support with technology to ensure all disadvantaged pupils can access digital education platforms.
 A remote learning policy will ensure teachers provide quality first teaching for all pupils.

 Involvement with projects and research

 Parents and Children Together (PACT)

 Over the past few years our Early Years Unit is has taken part in a trial funded by the Education Endowment Foundation called PACT (Parents and children together).
 PACT is an early language intervention programme which parents deliver to their child in their own home.
 PACT has promising evidence of impacts from a recent RCT led by its developer.
 All families eligible for Early Years Pupil Premium were actively encouraged to participate in the PACT programme.
 The trial is not being run this year as researchers collate the data, however, we are expected to be involved in this research programme again next year.